Rivian Automotive Inc. (RIVN) Shares Down Despite Recent Market Volatility

-Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has decreased by -2.22 compared to its previous closing price of 21.15.
-However, the company has experienced a 6.49% gain in its stock price over the last five trading sessions.
+Rivian Automotive Inc. (NASDAQ: RIVN)’s stock price has decreased by -2.22 compared to its previous closing price of 20.68.
+However, the company has seen a gain of 7.27% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/01/23 that Rivian Initiates a Second Round of Layoffs

-Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 2 as “overweight,” 7 as “hold,” and 0 as “sell.”
+The average price estimated by analysts for RIVN is $37.32, which is $17.99 above than the current price.
+The public float for RIVN is 801.37M, and at present, short sellers hold a 5.02% of that float.
+The average trading volume of RIVN on February 21, 2023 was 21.98M shares.

 Top 5 Undervalued Stocks To Own In 2023